 Buying handmade jewellery doesn't mean that you have to pay a higher price for it in many cases.
 As there are fewer overhead costs for a jeweller such as Siobhan, operating from a home based studio, you can often find better value for money than you would in a high street jewellery store.
 Handmade jewellery doesn't always have to be expensive, despite what many people might think.
 Even though a piece may take longer to produce, there are not so many layers of production that have to be paid.
 This cost savings can be passed on to you and some think of it as an art-form to be appreciated, cherished and handed down to the next generation.

 For this reason, handmade jewellery allows you to create a unique look.
-You aren't restricted by the latest store fashions and you don't have to worry about wearing the same jewellery that everybody else is wearing.
+You aren't restricted by the latest store fashions or generic designs, and you don't have to worry about wearing the same jewellery that everybody else is wearing.
 If you're interested in a range of styles, such as Victorian, Art Deco and other popular or vintage jewellery styles you can commission jewellery to be handmade to reflect your tastes.

 BEWARE!
 Many jewellery stores will tell you something is hand made or hand finished when it isn't.
 If in doubt, ask where the piece is made.
 If it's overseas, the chances are it's mass produced by casting.
 'Hand finished' might just mean that an actual human being polished it at the end of the process.
 One of the biggest retail jewellers in Melbourne once tried to tell us that a very expensive ring in their display was handmade - but it definitely wasn't.
 A good bench jeweller can spot that straight away.